To Teach Critical Thinking & Inquiry Learning, Entrust Your School Librarian

 Clipped KWHL chart for Alternative Energy Research unit.

 Source selection may be proscribed by the teacher, the grade level, or the assignment.
-Based on the type of resources students need, we may offer a book-cart of library materials, an online Resource List of Web-based sources, or expand a KWL chart by adding How (as shown at right) to make a KWHL chart listing a variety of resources.
+Based on the type of resources students need, we may offer a selection of library materials or a Resource List of online sources.
+A KWL chart can be expanded by adding How (as shown at right) to make a KWHL chart listing a variety of resources.

-Convince students they will “save time and find better information” by using subscription databases and e-books provided by the state and school district.
+Convince students they will “save time and find better information” by using online subscription database services and e-books provided by the state and school district.
 I use this 2½-minute video from Yavapai College: “What Are Databases and Why You Need Them.”
 If you really want to convince students, mention that they don’t have to evaluate these sources since they’ve already been approved!

-Pre-HS students don’t need to know the term “Boolean operators, as long as they know how to use them.
-I include the search modifiers AND-OR-NOT on infographics, in graphic organizers, and as part of my keyword search form.
+Based on our Standards, pre-high-school students don’t need to know the term “Boolean operators, but they need to learn what they are and how to use them.
+I teach search modifiers AND-OR-NOT and include them on infographics and graphic organizers, and as part of my keyword search form.

 We can quickly teach students to sift top-level domain extensions when searching the free Web by typing site:gov, site:edu, or site:org into the search field of a search engine.

-ABC: A Simple Acronym For Website Evaluation - Website evaluation is a topic with many checklists and acronyms.
-To keep things quick, easy, and memorable, use this simple 3-letter “ABC” acronym which is enough for evaluating the quality of any resource. #NoSweatLibraryThis is a perfect segue into resource evaluation, a topic with many Internet checklists and acronyms.
-To keep things quick, easy, and memorable, I use this simple 3-letter “ABC” acronym which I believe is enough for evaluating the quality of any resource:
+Now is a perfect segue into resource evaluation, a topic that has generated many checklists and acronyms.
+I want to keep things quick, easy, and memorable, so I use the simple 3-letter “ABC” acronym which I believe is enough for evaluating the quality of any resource:

 • Authority — Who is the source of the information?